Sijibomi-stack/MemoryCache/README.md

 - Set Go environment variable to our private github repo.
 - Build the app using go from the source dir cmd/api.
 - Make the cacheapp executable by changing the permissions.
--  Build a smaller docker image from builder.
+- Make a smaller docker image from builder.

 ### Jenkinsfile